The Family (2013 film)

 The Family (released as Malavita and Cosa Nostra in some countries) is a 2013 black comedy crime film co-written and directed by Luc Besson, starring Robert De Niro, Michelle Pfeiffer, Tommy Lee Jones, Dianna Agron, and John D'Leo.
-It follows a Mafia family in the witness protection program who want to change their lives.
-It is based on the French novel Malavita (Badfellas in the 2010 English translation) by Tonino Benacquista.
+A co-production between France and the United States, the film follows a Mafia family in the witness protection program who want to change their lives.
+It is based on the 2004 novel Malavita (Badfellas in the 2010 English translation) by French author Tonino Benacquista.

 Plot

-Mafia boss Giovanni Manzoni, who offended Don Lucchese, a rival mafia boss, survives an attempted hit on him and his family at a barbecue.
-He snitches on Lucchese, which sends him to prison.
-Manzoni and his immediate family enter an FBI witness protection program under the supervision of Agent Robert Stansfield, and have been relocated various times, the latest being a small town in Normandy.
+Mafia boss Giovanni Manzoni, who offended Don Luchese, a rival mafia boss, survives an attempted hit on him and his family at a barbecue.
+He snitches on Luchese, which sends him to prison.
+Manzoni and his family including his wife Maggie, son Warren and daughter Belle, enter the FBI witness protection program under the supervision of Agent Robert Stansfield.
+As a result, they relocate various times, the latest being the fictional village of Cholong-sur-Avre, Normandy.

-In adjusting to life in the village, each family member runs into trouble.
-They are being watched by two FBI agents to ensure their safety.
-Giovanni claims to be an author writing a historical novel on the Normandy landings, which is problematic as many citizens in the area are much more familiar with the event than he is.
+In adjusting to life in the village, the family is being watched by two FBI agents to ensure their safety.
+Giovanni claims to be an author writing a historical novel on the Normandy landings, but many locals are much more familiar with the event than he is.
 He finds ways to slip away to discover why the water in his house is brown.
-He beats a plumber who tries to unnecessarily change all the pipes in his house, and a local fertilizer factory owner who is responsible for the tainted water.
+He beats a plumber who tries to unnecessarily change all the pipes in his house, and a fertilizer factory owner who is responsible for the tainted water.

-Daughter Belle falls in love with Henri, a college student working as a substitute math teacher.
-She asks for private math lessons so she can spend time alone with him and seduce him.
-Giovanni's wife, Maggie, blows up a small grocery store when its owner spews anti-American comments in French to the other customers and often visits the undercover FBI agents.
-She spends a lot of time at the church, where she and the local priest have an amicable relationship.
+Belle falls in love with Henri, a college student working as a substitute math teacher.
+She asks for private math lessons so she can spend time alone with him.
+Maggie often visits the undercover FBI agents and blows up a grocery store when its owner spews anti-American comments in French to the other customers.
+She spends time at the church, where she and a priest have an amicable relationship.
 However, their friendship ends when she confesses their crimes and he tells her never to come back.

-On the first day of class at the local school, son Warren, is beaten up by a small group, but he creates a mini-mafia within the school.
-This allows him to beat up the original small group that first bullied him.
+On his first day at school, Warren is beaten up by a group, but he creates a mini-mafia within the school.
+This allows him to beat up his bullies.
 He inadvertently alerts Don Luchese to their location when he quotes one of the kingpin's sayings in the school paper, which makes its way to Luchese by chance.